 The following table summarises the levels of employment in the municipality.
 As can be seen, approximately a quarter of the population is employed and sustaining the remainder of the population.
 These figures largely concur with the KCDM's average during the same period.
-Table 45: Employment Status (2011)
+Table 50: Employment Status (2011) & Community Survey (2016)

-Table:
+Table 50: Levels of Employment